zacharysgoldberg/Receipt-Manager/README.md

 ## Design

 Backend Flask REST API using flask-migrate, SQLAlchemy (ORM), and flask-jwt-extended.
-Managed by PostgreSQL and deployed as a Docker image to cloud.
+Managed by PostgreSQL for database, Redis for caching JWT tokens, and deployed as a Docker image to the cloud.

 ## Future Improvements